 source files for one or more software projects, as well as a

 BUILD files that contain the instructions that Bazel uses to build

 the software.
-It also contains symbolic links to output directories in the
+The workspace may also contain symbolic links to output

 A workspace directory can be located anywhere on your filesystem.
 In this